talestonini/talestonini.com-v1/src/main/resources/pages/posts/LambdaDays24.md

   <figcaption>Algebraic Effect Handlers with Parallelizable Computations by Ningning Xie</figcaption>
 </div>

-And the second is about the huge efforts of **Planetary Computing professor Anil Madhavapeddy** to create a platform for crunching volumes of satellite data, so to inform policy makers about deforestation in order to conserve flora and fauna species.
+And the second is about the huge efforts of **Planetary Computing Professor Anil Madhavapeddy** to create a platform for crunching volumes of satellite data, so to inform policy makers about deforestation in order to conserve flora and fauna species.
 It was eye-opening to me realising that policy makers need *not only explainable data but also data that can be comparable* over the many decades of their collection.